Sand Lime Bricks are made of sand and lime popularly known as sand lime bricks.

 Disadvantages of calcium silicate bricks:

-- Unsuitable for foundations and paving because the presence of water can cause damage to bricks and poor resistance to abrasion.
+- They are unsuitable for foundations and paving because the presence of water can cause damage to bricks and poor resistance to abrasion.

 - In some situations, calcium silicate bricks are not suitable.